cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 ## Changelog

-- 2021-05-12: the external library  [cosmos-rosetta-gateway](https://github.com/tendermint/cosmos-rosetta-gateway) has been moved within the SDK.
+- 2021-05-12: the external library  [cosmos-rosetta-gateway](https://github.com/tendermint/cosmos-rosetta-gateway) has been moved within the Cosmos SDK.

 ## Context